 2. No to police beating people – Most Zimbabweans have to go through at least 2 roadblocks on the way to work, and police injustice and beatings seem to go unchecked.

 3. No to not paying civil servants – Civil servants’ salaries are severely late.

 4. No to bond notes – Due to the lack of cash available in Zimbabwe, the government announced that it would introduce what they called “bond notes”.

 5. No to the import ban – The import of basic commodities into Zimbabwe are banned, leaving many jobless or in poverty.

 6. No to abductions – Activist Itai Dzamara was abducted earlier this year and hasn’t been seen since.
 This is not the only case of abduction.

-The movement is not supported by a specific political party of ethnic group.
-It truly does seem to be a united group of ordinary Zimbabweans who communicate through Whatsapp and social media such as Facebook and Twitter.
+The #ThisFlag movement is not supported by a specific political party of ethnic group.
+It truly does seem to be a united group of ordinary Zimbabweans who communicate through Whatsapp, Facebook and Twitter.